How To: Change the Batteries in a Nerf Vulcan EBF-25 Blaster

 If your son or daughter is planning on making a diorama for a classroom project or just because, making a cool water feature can be a great idea.
 Using real water may be fine and all, but if you want to prevent any kind of mess from happening, you can build one using materials that give a water like feel.
 So in this tutorial, you'll be finding out how to make a diorama waterfall from scratch.
 It's great for dioramas and is sure to be a much better fit than actual water.
 So good luck and enjoy!

-How To: Make a flick knife out of Knex
+How To: Make swords & hearts out of balloons

 How To: Build hot air balloon out of a garbage bag